emanuelIbimcs27/VehiculosAutonomos/README.md

 We participate in the CPS IoT Self-Driving Car Competition, where the final goal is to implement an autonomous taxi system capable of maximizing profit in both simulated and physical urban environments.

+## Simulink Model

+The complete sensor validation model can be found in:

+`/simulink/qcar_sensor_validation.slx`